FAQGURU/FAQGURU/topics/en/bootstrap.md

 * https://www.toptal.com/twitter-bootstrap/interview-questions

 [[↑] Back to top](#Bootstrap)
 ### What is the class sr-only used for?
 Is it important or can I remove it?
-(Expert)

 According to bootstrap's documentation, the `sr-only` class is used to hide information intended only for screen readers from the layout of the rendered page.